stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 	    -  ***EXAMPLE***: you can use VNet to segment your applications into different subnets for better security and management.
 You can also establish secure connections between your on-premises network and Azure VNet using VPN Gateway or ExpressRoute.

 	2. **Azure Load Balancer**: distributes incoming network traffic across multiple resources, ensuring high availability and reliability.
 It is essential for applications that require high uptime and can scale to handle varying loads.

+		- ***EXAMPLE***: an online retail website can use Azure Load Balancer to distribute traffic across multiple web servers, ensuring that no single server becomes a bottleneck during peak shopping periods.
+This setup improves performance and provides fault tolerance.